MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/custom-web-browser-ui.md

                        .ExecuteAsync();
 ```

-#### Examples of implementation of ICustomWebUi in test automation - SeleniumWebUI
+## Examples of implementation of ICustomWebUi in test automation - SeleniumWebUI

 We have rewritten our UI tests to leverage this extensibility mechanism.
-In case you are interested you can have a look at the [SeleniumWebUI](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/blob/053a98d16596be7e9ca1ab916924e5736e341fe8/tests/Microsoft.Identity.Test.Integration/Infrastructure/SeleniumWebUI.cs#L15-L160) class in the MSAL.NET source code
+In case you are interested you can have a look at the [SeleniumWebUI](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/blob/053a98d16596be7e9ca1ab916924e5736e341fe8/tests/Microsoft.Identity.Test.Integration/Infrastructure/SeleniumWebUI.cs#L15-L160) class in the MSAL.NET source code.